Defiant-System/karaqu/cdn/help/Welcome.md

 **Karaqu** features an open, powerful, stable and versatile development environment.
 With the click of a mouse button you can get started with creating applications for yourself, a group of people or even everyone.
-A versatile developer can make money out of this very quickly.
+<br/><br/>

+### Support
+---
+This project is developed by me, Hakan Bilgin, with heart and soul and a lot of commitment since 2019 in the hope that it will be of use to you.
+If you like it, I would be happy if you get premium account to support me and the project - it is only $15 / month.